 - Likely native to Southeast Asia, sweet oranges are now commercially grown for fresh and processed (i.e., juice from-concentrate or not-from-concentrate) consumption.

-The C. sinensis tree, which is typically 22 to 30 feet (7 to 10 meters) in a pruned commercial grove, have 3 to 5 inch (8 to 13cm) long dark green evergreen leaves that last two to three years.
+The C. sinensis tree, which is typically up to 30 feet (7 to 10 meters) in a pruned commercial grove, have 3 to 6 inch (6 to 15cm) long dark green evergreen leaves.
 The blade of the sweet orange leaf has a round base with pointed apex and typically has a small spine at the axil.

 The flower of the sweet orange is white and self-pollinating; although, bees do assist in pollination.
 Seedless fruit cultivars are produced by flowers with little to no pollen or fertile ovules.